devoreve/metronome/README.md

 # metronome

 A little library to build easily web oriented object applications.
 This project's aim is not to create an alternative but to show how works a OOP framework in PHP.
-It also show some popular design patterns like singleton or factory.
+It also shows some popular design patterns like singleton or factory.

 ## So do no use it, understand it !